claabs/qbittorrent-jobs/README.md

 - under the configured maximum seed time
 - above the configured minimum download percentage

+## Tracker Error Tagger

+A script that finds private torrents that have all trackers errored (for trumped/deleted torrents).

 ## Tracker Uptime

 A script that logs the status of all trackers in all torrents, considering "Working" to be "up" and the remaining statuses "down".
 Helps with determining what trackers to delete from your client over a certaim duration.